Ferrero Rocher

 This is a generalized version of how it looks from our perspective.
 Presumably, this is the same for many of you as well.

 The best you could do is hope that you have one or two people who are just fabulous at Excel and have nothing else to do all day but to stitch all this information together to try and make sense of it.
 Not only translating from one retailer’s language to yours – think about it in terms of Walmart has its own SKU numbers, Target has its own SKU numbers – you have to translate those into the internal ones so that your planners know what they’re looking at.
-But not only that, you have to do that same translation for multiple partners and try to understand across them, it’s a very difficult task.
+But not only that, you have to do the same translation for multiple partners and try to understand across them; it’s a very difficult task.

 Even if you had all of the Excel wizards you could hope for, it’s really a daunting task.
 And then Excel becomes that tool where you’re constantly looking to sell, to try and balance things.
 But the reality is all of your execution that you’re managing is inside SAP, so you’re disconnected from one piece to the other.
 To the extent that you do not have a tool to help cover this, it becomes inefficient.
 It’s very frustrating.

 As you can imagine, these are the kinds of systems we’re dealing with.
 We have an ERP system that is largely fenced with our own information – our own manufacturing, our own DCs, our own forecasting.
-We have some consensus demand planning process.
+We have a consensus demand planning process.
 We have a data warehouse we use for forecasting.
-We do use some other tools around demand sensing to try and do the best we can from internally.
+We do use some other tools around demand sensing to try and do the best we can internally.
 But most of those, frankly, are using historical information and the best cleansed information that we’re able to do inside our walls.
-It doesn’t represent to something outside.
+It doesn’t represent something outside.

 So what we’re missing is the distributor planning.
 A significant portion of our business goes through distributors like McLane.
-Obviously McLane, as a distributor, has their own plans for inventory levels, for inventory management and for stock management.
+Obviously, McLane, as a distributor, has their own plans for inventory levels, for inventory management, and for stock management.
 They’re in turn looking at, talking to their customers who are your end retailers.
 That is not necessarily part of the same system.

-So you have three separate planning systems before it leads into the point where you’re actually doing your production planning.
+So you have three separate planning systems before it leads to the point where you’re actually doing your production planning.
 It’s a perfect example of the bullwhip that can happen to you if you don’t have really good sync on that information.

-Ultimately then, you have a ton of reporting – you have BI reporting, you have Excel reporting, you have partner-specific reporting, you have POS reporting, but it’s all separate spreadsheets.
+Ultimately, then, you have a ton of reporting – you have BI reporting, you have Excel reporting, you have partner-specific reporting, you have POS reporting, but it’s all separate spreadsheets.
 At best, maybe someone stitches together two of them, once in a while, for deep analysis, but you can’t do it on a daily basis or a weekly basis.
 It’s simply not sustainable.

 This should be something I think is common for everyone.

-We like to have interactive conversations here, so as we go through, wanted to simulate being in person as best we can.
+We like to have interactive conversations here, so as we go through, we wanted to simulate being in person as best we can.
 We wanted to do a polling question, so that should pop up on everyone’s screen now.
 We thought it would be interesting for people to plug in here.
 So if you take a minute or so and answer the question, that’d be excellent.

 So not a surprising result.
 Glenn, you can see the response here.

 Yeah.
-I’d love to know who that person is who only has one system, that’s awesome.
-And also perhaps if you have any job openings.
+I’d love to know who that person is who only has one system; that’s awesome.
+And also, perhaps if you have any job openings.
 But as you can see, the challenge is fairly heavy here.

-When we think our end-to-end supply chain, also the question really is, what is your end?
+When we think of our end-to-end supply chain, the question really is, what is your end?
 What are you thinking is the end?
 Is the end when it leaves your facilities or your distribution centers?
 When you add in all your customers, that becomes a much, much bigger number.

-So the glue is what we were missing, and we turned to Alloy to try and help us with this.
+So the glue is what we were missing, and we turned to Alloy to try to help us with this.
 We have been working with them for a little bit over a year now, on a number of our major customers.
 We don’t have full coverage, but we have a great starting point with about 50%+ of where our shipping points are.

 It’s key that Alloy really allows us to bridge that gap between what we thought we’d do within our planning system and what was actually happening, but then get information to explain it.
-What’s actually happening real-time in terms of key account forecast, visibility, in-stock levels, down to the store level, so that we can see and be able to help not only have supply chain conversations, but sales conversations.
+What’s actually happening in real-time in terms of key account forecast, visibility, and in-stock levels, down to the store level, so that we can see and be able to help not only have supply chain conversations, but sales conversations.
 It’s not purely a matter of saving inventory.
-There’s also a top line conversation you can drive with this.
+There’s also a top-line conversation you can drive with this.
 Having that single source of truth, one place to go to be able to see all of this information, was really key for us.

 At the end of the day, the purpose for me is to have better information to make a better decision.
 Or even have a better discussion.
 Sometimes I may not be the sole decision-maker on something, but it’s better if we can all talk about the decision to be made with my cross-functional colleagues having the same data in front of us, as opposed to just fairly typical conversations you think of in the past, where your marketing colleagues might have consumption and your sales colleagues might have in-store levels at your retailers, whereas your supply chain folks are looking at maybe some historical or statistical base demand forecasts.
-We want to try and bridge that all together.
+We want to try to bridge that all together.

 Let’s take a look at what a couple of these examples are.

 We had a new product launch recently, about a year ago at this point.
 A number of our products are actually not manufactured locally.
-They are in some cases manufactured in Italy, which obviously lengthens our supply chain and decreases our reaction speed significantly.
+They are, in some cases, manufactured in Italy, which obviously lengthens our supply chain and decreases our reaction speed significantly.

-It has to come from Italy, there’s an ocean somewhere in the middle.
+It has to come from Italy; there’s an ocean somewhere in the middle.
 Then it goes through a Ferrero DC.
-Then in some cases, it goes to a distributor DC.
+Then, in some cases, it goes to a distributor DC.
 From there, it’ll go on to Walmart – we’re gonna use Walmart in this specific example.
 From a Walmart DC, it may then go to a Walmart retail store.

 Does this seem familiar?
 How often do you see this in your businesses?
-We know that demand planning is always wrong, but how often do you come up with a major question, especially one where you have to make a decision that’s gonna commit company resources – more than just, I just need a little more this week?
+We know that demand planning is always wrong, but how often do you come up with a major question, especially one where you have to make a decision that’s gonna commit company resources, more than just, I just need a little more this week?
 It happens fairly frequently for us.

 Let’s see what everybody else says.